gdmoney/personal-development/vocabulary.md

 - `capacious     ` - having a lot of space inside; roomy - e.g. capacious mind
 - `circumspect   ` - wary and unwilling to take risks
 - `confabulate   ` - fabricate imaginary experiences as compensation for loss of memory
+- `countenance   ` - a person's face or facial expression; support
 - `conflate      ` - combine two or more ideas into one
 - `demur         ` - raise doubts or objections or show reluctance
 - `denigrate     ` - criticize unfairly; disparage